Want to learn how to connect with a picky eater who also has been diagnosed with autism?

 About your podcast host

 Bahee Van de Bor is a registered paediatric dietitian with 12 years of clinical experience at a world-renowned children’s hospital.
 Her practice is at Harley Street.
-If you need advice and support from a children’s dietitian who has over 15 years working with children, then book a discovery call first.
+If you need advice and support from a children’s dietitian who has over 16 years of working with children, then book a discovery call first.

 Would you like to meet a children’s dietitian who has successfully helped families solve their nutrition problems from around the world?